Updated Mar 01, 2026

 Key Takeaways

-• Adalo requires Professional plan minimum ($52-65/month) to access External Collections—the feature that connects Airtable
+• Adalo requires Professional plan minimum ($36/month) to access External Collections—the feature that connects Airtable

-• Personal Access Tokens replaced deprecated API keys as of February 2024—old tutorials won't work
+• Personal Access Tokens replaced deprecated API keys as of February 2026—old tutorials won't work

-• Setup takes 45-60 minutes for initial connection, delivering team collaboration and unlimited records
+• Setup takes 45-60 minutes for initial connection, delivering team collaboration and no record limits on paid plans

 Understanding the Power of No-Code: Adalo and Airtable Synergy